 Make sure to use a powdered keto sweetener in the frosting (instead of granulated), as the sweetener crystals are pretty hard to dissolve and will affect the texture, making it grainy.

 You can prepare the cake batter with a strong arm powered whisk, or a hand mixer, but I used a stand mixer.
 Let the toasters do the work.

 Start by preheating the oven and preparing the pans.
 I decided to make a 2-layer cake, so I used two 8″ pans.

 For easier unmolding of the cake, butter the pans and flour them with lupin flour.
 For peace of mind, I always add a disc of parchment paper to the bottom of the pans, and butter it as well.

 Whisk together all the liquid ingredients, spices, eggs and sweetener until they are frothy.
 In another bowl, use a whisk or fork to combine the dry ingredients and fluff them up a bit.
 Smash down any lumps you may encounter.

 Then add half of the combined dry ingredients into the frothy mixture, mix, then add the second half.
 Beat until smooth.
 Add the freshly grated carrots (just a reminder!), and mix just until combined.

-Divide the batter equally among the pans, and bake at 165 °C (325 °F) for about 40 minutes, until the cake starts pulling from the edges – see the picture above for the before and after baking.
+Divide the batter equally among the pans, and bake at 165 °C (325 °F) for about 40 minutes, until the cake starts pulling from the edges – see the picture above for how it looks before and after baking.

-You can have the cake just as is, deliciously moist and naked, or you can go ahead and add some frosting:
+You can have the keto carrot cake just as is, deliciously moist and naked, or you can go ahead and add some frosting:

 Cream cheese buttercream frosting